 Key Points to Remember

-- Corneal neurotization surgery is a safe, reliable way to address vision loss and damage for children with corneal anesthesia.
+- Corneal neurotization is a safe, reliable surgery to address vision loss and damage for children with corneal anesthesia.

 Frequently Asked Questions